nova-pkgs/python/Doc/library/logging.config.rst

                                     enabled.
 The default is ``True`` because this enables old behaviour in a
                                     backward-compatible way.
 This behaviour is to
-                                    disable any existing non-root loggers unless
-                                    they or their ancestors are explicitly named in the logging configuration.
+                                    disable any existing loggers unless they or their ancestors are explicitly named in the logging configuration.

-   .. versionchanged:: 3.4
+   .. versionchanged:: 2.6
-      An instance of a subclass of :class:`~configparser.RawConfigParser` is now accepted as a value for ``fname``.
-This facilitates:

-      * Use of a configuration file where logging configuration is just part of the overall application configuration.
-      * Use of a configuration read from a file, and then modified by the using application (e.g. based on command-line parameters or other aspects of the runtime environment) before being passed to ``fileConfig``.
+      The ``disable_existing_loggers`` keyword argument was added.
+Previously, existing loggers were *always* disabled.

-.. function:: listen(port=DEFAULT_LOGGING_CONFIG_PORT, verify=None)
+.. function:: listen(port=DEFAULT_LOGGING_CONFIG_PORT)

    Starts up a socket server on the specified port, and listens for new configurations.
 If no port is specified, the module's default :const:`DEFAULT_LOGGING_CONFIG_PORT` is used.
-Logging configurations will be sent as a file suitable for processing by :func:`dictConfig` or :func:`fileConfig`.
+Logging configurations will be sent as a file suitable for processing by :func:`fileConfig`.
 Returns a :class:`~threading.Thread` instance on which you can call :meth:`~threading.Thread.start` to start the server, and which you can :meth:`~threading.Thread.join` when appropriate.
 To stop the server, call :func:`stopListening`.

-   The ``verify`` argument, if specified, should be a callable which should verify whether bytes received across the socket are valid and should be processed.
-This could be done by encrypting and/or signing what is sent across the socket, such that the ``verify`` callable can perform signature verification and/or decryption.
-The ``verify`` callable is called with a single argument - the bytes received across the socket - and should return the bytes to be processed, or ``None`` to indicate that the bytes should be discarded.
-The returned bytes could be the same as the passed in bytes (e.g. when only verification is done), or they could be completely different (perhaps if decryption were performed).

-   To send a configuration to the socket, read in the configuration file and send it to the socket as a sequence of bytes preceded by a four-byte length string packed in binary using ``struct.pack('>L', n)``.
+   To send a configuration to the socket, read in the configuration file and send it to the socket as a string of bytes preceded by a four-byte length string packed in binary using ``struct.pack('>L', n)``.

    .. note::